Popovac, Osijek-Baranja County

 Popovac (Baranyabán, Поповац) is a village and municipality in Osijek-Baranja County, Croatia.
 There are 2,084 inhabitants in the municipality (2011 census).
-Popovac is underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.
+Popovac is an underdeveloped municipality, which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.

-Until the end of World War II, the majority of the Inhabitants was Danube Swabians, also called locally as Stifolder, because there Ancestors once came at the 17th century and 18th century from Fulda (district).
-Mostly of the former German Settlers was expelled to Allied-occupied Germany and Allied-occupied Austria in 1945-1948, about the Potsdam Agreement.
+Until the end of World War II, the majority of the inhabitants was Danube Swabian, also called locally as Stifolder, because their ancestors arrived in the 17th and 18th centuries from Fulda (district).
+Most of the former German settlers were expelled to Allied-occupied Germany and Allied-occupied Austria in 1945-1948, as a result of the Potsdam Agreement.

+Popovac is known for its fish festival (fišijada), which is organized in September every year.

 Name

 Its name derived from the Slavic word "pop" ("priest" in English).
 In Hungarian, the village is known as Baranyabán.

 Demographics

 As of 2011, ethnic groups in the municipality are: